The geometric distribution of Selmer groups of elliptic curves over function fields: The distribution of

 We introduce another probabilistic model which is closely related to the distribution of Selmer elements.
 We will continue to use the notation introduced earlier, especially from \autoref{subsubsection:quadratic-forms-base-change}.

 \begin{definition}[Random 1-eigenspace for an element of $H$] Let $n$ and $d$ be positive integers.
 Let $H \subset \o(\qsel n d k)$ be a subset, where $ \o(\qsel n d k)$ is the orthogonal group for the quadratic form of \autoref{definition:selmer-space-quadratic-form}.
-We define $\rvcoset {V_{n}^d} H$ to be the random variable $\ker (g-\id)$, valued in isomorphism classes of $\bz/n\bz$-modules, for $g$ drawn uniformly at random from $H$. \end{definition} In this section, we will primarily be concerned with the prime case of \autoref{definition:random 1-eigenspace}, but in \autoref{section:markov}, we will crucially use the case that $n = \ell^e$ is a prime power.
+We define $\rvcoset {V_{n}^d} H$ to be the random variable $\ker (g-\id)$, valued in isomorphism classes of $\bz/n\bz$-modules, for $g$ drawn uniformly at random from $H$. \end{definition}

+In this section, we will primarily be concerned with the case of \autoref{definition:random 1-eigenspace} where $n = \ell$ is prime, but in \autoref{section:markov}, we will crucially use the case that $n = \ell^e$ is a prime power.
 Now we will define the precise random variable that we end up relating to the distribution of ranks and Selmer groups of elliptic curves for our universal family.

 \begin{definition}[Random kernel model] For $n \in \bz_{\geq 1}, d \in \bz_{\geq 2}$ and $k$ a finite field of cardinality $q$ with $\gcd(q,2n) = 1$, let $[q] \in \left(\bz/n\bz\right)^\times /\left( \left(\bz/n\bz\right)^\times \right)^2$ denote the class of $q$.
 Define